syskiller6161/Esp-32-payload-sender/README.md

 ## Features

-- Create WiFi Access Point (SoftAP)
+- Create WiFi Access Point
 - Upload any file through web interface
 - Send file to any device connected to the ESP32 via TCP
 - Change WiFi name and password from the web page